-- forecasts are prepared and revised on a regular basis to predict cash outflows from insurance contracts and overheads over the short, medium and long term; - the syndicate purchases assets with durations not greater than its estimated insurance contract liabilities and expense outflows; - satisfy specified marketability requirements; - the syndicate maintains cash and liquid assets to meet daily calls; and - the syndicate regularly updates its contingency funding plans to ensure that adequate liquid financial due in the event of reasonably foreseeable abnormal
+- forecasts are prepared and revised on a regular basis to predict cash outflows from insurance contracts and overheads over the short, medium and long term; - the syndicate purchases assets with durations not greater than its estimated insurance contract liabilities and expense outflows; - assets purchased by the syndicate are required to satisfy specified marketability requirements; - the syndicate maintains cash and liquid assets to meet daily calls; and - the syndicate regularly updates its contingency funding plans to ensure that adequate liquid financial resources are in place to meet obligations as they fall due in the event of reasonably foreseeable abnormal circumstances.

 ASML maintain sufficient premium trust funds in money market funds to meet daily liquidity requirements.
-Holdings in money market funds are well diversified, very liquid and generally low risk.
+Holdings in money market funds are well diversified, liquid and generally low risk.
 There is, however, a risk that the fund does not have sufficient liquidity to meet all redemptions in extreme conditions.
 The fixed income short dated government and corporate bond portfolio is relatively liquid and can be realised within a matter of days under normal market conditions.

-Whilst less liquid in nature the limited proportion of investments held in absolute return bond funds can be ASML are able to make cash calls from the members of the managed syndicates to fund losses in the event that funds are needed ahead of closing the year of account.
+Whilst less liquid in nature the limited proportion of investments held in absolute return bond funds can be realised within a few days in normal market conditions.
+ASML are able to make cash calls from the members of the managed syndicates to fund losses in the event that funds are needed ahead of closing the year of account.